mitsuba-renderer/enoki/docs/basics.rst

     mask_t<MyFloat> mask = f1 > 1;

+A list of type traits is available in the :ref:`reference <type-traits>`.
 As with floating point values, there are also horizontal operations for masks:

 .. code-block:: cpp